 Merging with upstream buildpacks

-This topic describes how to maintain your forked buildpack by merging it with the upstream buildpack.
+Learn how to maintain your forked buildpack by merging it with the upstream Cloud Foundry buildpack.
 This process keeps your fork updated with changes from the original buildpack, providing patches, updates, and new features.

 The following procedure assumes that you are maintaining a custom buildpack that was forked from a Cloud Foundry system buildpack.
 However, you can use the same procedure to update a buildpack forked from any upstream buildpack.